 - formula is allowed up to 4 hours before surgery

-- food is allowed up to 6 hours before surgery
+- no food for 6 hours before surgery

 - give your child all their regular medicines except where directed otherwise by your doctor